iomz/PROVTutorial/README.md

 * This dataset is rather large to visualize, could you extract a subset that can be visualized as a graph?

 # Reusing queries
+As we saw in the previous section, by expressing provenance information using a common model, we can use the same constructs to query over provenance from different data sources.
+In this section, we will apply our provenance to github - version histories for software.

+Here we'll use git2prov to convert this PROVTutorial repository to PROV.

+     $ git2prov https://github.com/pgroth/PROVTutorial.git PROV-O > provtutorial-git.ttl

+Let's use the same query that we used with the wikipedia datasets to get all the agents involved:

+     $ roqet -i sparql -e 'select * where {?s a <http://www.w3.org/ns/prov#Agent>. ?s ?p ?o}' -r csv --data provtutorial-git.ttl

+Let's do something more complicated.
+Let's find all the commits and their associated labels:

+    $ roqet -i sparql -e 'select * where {?s a <http://www.w3.org/ns/prov#Activity>. ?s <http://www.w3.org/2000/01/rdf-schema#label> ?o}' -r csv --data provtutorial-git.ttl

+* What kind of queries would it be useful to run over source code version histories?

+You can also experiment with git2prov interactively.
+Run:

+     $ git2prov-server

+On your local machine navigate to localhost:8080

+In the GIT Repo field, enter the PROVTutorial github url.
+Click PROV-JSON

+Let's take a look at this in a json editor.
+(An online one is available at http://www.jsoneditoronline.org)

+* What are some constructs of interest or that you are curious about?

+An interesting thing here is that you can now use this an input to a web visualization tool or to work with programming languages that have JSON support.